-Non-denominational churches are a growing phenomena in Christianity.
+Non-denominational churches are a growing segment of Christianity.
 When a church identifies as Baptist, Lutheran, or Methodist, for example, many people have a sense of who they are and what they believe.
 However, that isn’t always the case with non-denominational churches.

 A non-denominational Christian church is one that isn’t associated with a traditional denomination.
 Non-denominational churches tend to be Protestant, conservative, and evangelical.
 They believe in the Trinity, the inspiration of Scripture, and the deity of Christ.
 They also perform baptisms and practice the Lord’s Supper.